david-04/launchpad/README.md

 ## The .launchpad directory

 Launchpad creates a `.launchpad` directory within the project's root directory.
-It's used to store the project configuration, scripts and include files (like the default `tsconfig.json`) that are imported from the main project.
+It's used to store the project configuration as well as scripts and files that are included/referenced from the main project.
 The `.launchpad` directory makes the project self-contained and should be added to git.
 Make and other development tools can run without launchpad itself being installed (locally or globally).

 ## Using the Makefile